ndaysinaiK/nude-test/README.md

 11. Restart your IDE (vscode, android studio, etc)

-12. Delete all the code in lib/main.dart and paste the lib/main.dart into your main.dart
+12. Delete all the code in lib/main.dart and paste my main.dart code into your main.dart

-13. Launch the app: `flutter run`
+13. Save and launch the app: `flutter run`

 Test it using nude photos and decent photos on your android smartphone or in the emulator.